v-rajagt/IntuneDocs/intune/configuration/device-restrictions-ios.md

 ### Settings apply to: All enrollment types

 - **Viewing corporate documents in unmanaged apps**: **Block** prevents viewing corporate documents in unmanaged apps. **Not configured** (default) allows corporate documents to be viewed in any app.
 For example, you want to prevent users from saving files from the OneDrive app to Dropbox.
 Configure this setting as **Block**.
 After the device receives the policy (for example, after a restart), it no longer allows saving.
+Note: Blocking this setting also blocks third party keyboards that are installed from the App Store.

   - **Allow unmanaged apps to read from managed contacts accounts**: When set to **Allow**, unmanaged apps, such as the built-in iOS Contacts app, can read and access contact information from managed apps, including the Outlook mobile app. **Not configured** (default) prevents reading, including removing duplicates, from the built-in Contacts app on the device.